 Air Drying

 The most secure method is to dry it out in the air before putting on your safety vest.
 Spread it flat on a clean surface or hang it in a well-ventilated area.
-Make sure it’s dry before the next time you use it to prevent mildew or mold from developing.
+Ensure it’s dry before using it again to prevent mildew or mould from developing.

 Avoiding Direct Heat

 Avoid using a dryer or setting your garment under direct sunlight.
-Its intense heat may damage the quality of reflective strips and the fabric and reduce the effectiveness of your vest.
+Its high heat may damage the reflective strips and fabric, reducing the effectiveness of your vest.

 Additional Tips for Maintaining Safety Vests